Parking Registration & Fees

 All accidents involving a vehicle should be reported to the Department of Public Safety.
 If the accident involves University Property, the accident must be reported to the Department of Public Safety.
 The vehicles should not to be moved until the investigating officer instructs the driver to do so.

 Obtaining Copies of Accident Reports

 A copy of the accident report will be furnished to all involved parties free of charge.
-A copy may be secured at the Department of Public Safety Office, Monday through Friday from 9 a.m. until 3 p.m.
+A copy of the report may be requested through Wentworth's General Counsel.
 This will only apply to vehicles that have been in an accident in any parking facilities on the Wentworth campus.
 For accidents occurring off-campus, you must report the incident to the Boston Police Department by dialing 911.